Real Name | John Carroll O'Connor |

 Fact Sheet

-- Wondering what Carroll O’Connor's real name is?
-Carroll O’Connor's real name is John Carroll O'Connor
+- Wondering what Carroll O’Connor's full name is?
+Carroll O’Connor's full name is John Carroll O'Connor

-- Carroll O’Connor is a(n) Actor, Producer, Director
+- Carroll O’Connor works as a(n) Actor, Producer, Director

 - What is Carroll O’Connor's age?
 Carroll O’Connor is 100 years old

-- Is Carroll O’Connor single or married?
-Carroll O’Connor is Widowed (Nancy Fields O'Connor)!
+- Carroll O’Connor's relationship status is Widowed (Nancy Fields O'Connor)

 - Which school did Carroll O’Connor go to?
 Carroll O’Connor attended University of Montana-Missoula, Wake Forest University